-► The material may produce skin sensitisation in predisposed individuals.
-Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.
+- ▶ The material may produce skin sensitisation in predisposed individuals.
+Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact. - Contaminated leather items, such as shoes, belts and watch-bands should be removed and destroyed.